luslab/oz-bulk-rnaseq/G. Read Quantification.md

 	sbatch -N 1 -c 8 --mem=24GB --wrap="featureCounts -a $GTF -g gene_name -o $OUT_$SRRID $SAMPLE"
 done

 #run featureCounts on all BAM files together.
-By default it uses gene_id in the GTF file.
-Override this with gene_name attribute.
+By default it uses gene_id in the GTF - override with gene_name
-# Using the * wildcard you can list all BAM files into 1 text file.
+# Using * wildcard list all BAM files into 1 file.
 The output file contains a column for each sample.
 featureCounts -a $GTF -g gene_name -o $OUT $BAM
 ```